 The FDA is working with EVS to develop and support controlled terminology in several areas.
 More than 10,000 FDA terms and codes are stored in NCI Thesaurus (NCIt).
 This and other terminology used by FDA is updated and made available for download from an NCI File Transfer Protocol (FTP) site.
 FDA terminology subsets are available in each of these four main areas:

 - Structured Product Labeling (SPL) is a document markup standard approved by Health Level Seven (HL7), an international medical standards organization, and used by FDA to exchange medication information.
 The SPL standard specifies use of some 42 sets of controlled terminology.
 The NCI FTP site provides these SPL resources:

 - NCIt SPL Subsets: Eleven sets of SPL terminology are maintained in NCIt and available for download in Excel or text formats.
 SPL represents countries with ISO 3166-1 Alpha-3 country codes, extracted from NCIt in separate Excel and text files.

-- NDF-RT SPL Subsets: The VHA National Drug File Reference Terminology (NDF-RT) maintains terminology used to code these medication properties:
+- MED-RT SPL Subsets:: The VHA National Drug File Medication Reference Terminology (MED-RT) maintains terminology used to code these medication properties:

 - Unique Ingredient Identifier (UNII) codes are being developed by FDA to uniquely identify all ingredients used in marketed medications in the United States, as well as substances in biologics, foods and devices.
 Each UNII is assigned based on molecular structure or other immutable characteristics.
 FDA provides a full set of published UNII codes and a search page on a Web site now hosted by the National Library of Medicine (NLM) and updated approximately monthly.
 These codes are also being included in corresponding NCI Thesaurus concepts, and files providing UNIIs with matching NCI concept codes are available for download in Excel and text formats.